Energy Cashback Deals: What Is Real and What Is Not

 Where Cashback Actually Comes From

 Cashback comes from two sources: the comparison site sharing its referral commission with you, or directly from the supplier as a sign-up incentive.
 Referral commissions are often £30-£80 per switch.
 When a comparison site offers you £50 cashback, they are sharing part of their fee — not money from the supplier.
 Cashback is typically paid 30-90 days after your switch completes once your account is confirmed active.
+If you want to compare electricity prices, it only takes a few minutes.

 The Only Calculation That Matters